European Space Agency Science Programme: Cosmic Vision

 In March 2007 a call for mission ideas was formally released, which yielded 19 astrophysics, 12 fundamental physics and 19 Solar System mission proposals.

 Large class

 Large class (L-class) missions were originally intended to be carried out in collaboration with other partners with an ESA-specific cost not exceeding 900 million euros.
 However, in April 2011 it became clear that budget pressures in the US meant that an expected collaboration with NASA on the L1 mission would not be practical.
 The down-selection was therefore delayed and the missions re-scoped on the assumption of ESA leadership with some limited international participation.
-Three L-class missions have been selected under Cosmic Vision: JUICE, a Jupiter and Ganymede orbiter planned for launch in 2023; Athena, an X-ray observatory planned for launch in 2034; and LISA, a space-based gravitational-wave observatory planned for launch in 2037.
+Three L-class missions have been selected under Cosmic Vision: JUICE, a Jupiter and Ganymede orbiter launched in April 2023; Athena, an X-ray observatory planned for launch in 2035; and LISA, a space-based gravitational-wave observatory planned for launch in 2035.
+In April 2024, ESA identified a mission to the Saturn system, including a tour of several Saturn moons, as the science case for the next large scale mission (L4) and the first from ESA's "Voyage 2050" vision.

 Medium class

 Medium class (M-class) projects are relatively stand-alone projects and have a price cap of approximately 500 million euros.
 The first two M-class missions, the Solar Orbiter heliophysics mission to make close-up observations of the Sun, and the Euclid visible to near-infrared space telescope, aimed at studying dark energy and dark matter, were selected in October 2011.
 PLATO, a mission to search for exoplanets and measure stellar oscillations, was selected on 19 February 2014, against EChO, LOFT, MarcoPolo-R and STE-QUEST After a preliminary culling of proposals for the fourth M-class mission in March 2015, a short list of three mission proposals selected for further study was announced on 4 June 2015.
 The shortlist included the THOR plasma observatory and the XIPE X-ray observatory.
 ARIEL, a space observatory which will observe transits of nearby exoplanets to determine their chemical composition and physical conditions, was ultimately selected on 20 March 2018.
 The competition for the fifth M-class mission concluded in June 2021, with the EnVision Venus orbiter ultimately being selected for launch in 2031.
 The SPICA far-infrared observatory and THESEUS gamma-ray observatory were the other two proposals.